 The Sirocco II, which was Sweeney’s own project with input from Sky Sports test pilots, had six battens per side, as compared with the original Sirocco’s five per side.
 The Sirocco II also had a wider nose angle and more area at the tips.
 Chris Gonzales describes it as a “great design.”

 One of the pilots who contributed to the design of the Sirocco II was 1978 US champion and author of a series of technical articles in the magazine, which eventually he turned into reference books, Dennis Pagen.
+See also the Dennis Pagen related topics menu.

 This photo shows the cable from the control frame corner to the inner-most batten, reducing washout at the root.
+See Jaguar in Hang gliding 1978 and 1979 part 3 for an experimental hang glider designed by Tom Peghiny that shows similarity of structure to the Sirocco II.

 Bear in mind that the personal computer was still years away.
 Unless you had links with academia or, like Barry Hill Palmer, you worked in California aerospace, in which case you might obtain time on a mainframe computer, you either used a slide rule to aid hand-written calculations or you used a programmable calculator to help design your wings.
 If you were a bit outside the box, you used a Hewlett Packard reverse Polish notation calculator, which did not even have an equals = key!